Bitcoin Mining Hardware Trends, Technologies, and Top Devices

 MicroBT Whatsminer M60S

 A powerful competitor to Bitmain’s products, the Whatsminer M60S from MicroBT boasts 230 TH/s of hash rate and 20.1 J/TH of power efficiency.
-The M60S is a popular choice for mining farms in difficult climates due to its reputation for reliability and its ability to run in harsher circumstances.
+Due to its reputation for reliability and ability to run in harsher circumstances, the M60S is a popular choice for mining farms in difficult climates.

 Canaan AvalonMiner 1466